Karl Jaspers

-Biography
+Life

 Jaspers was born in Oldenburg in 1883 to a mother from a local farming community, and a jurist father.
-He showed an early interest in philosophy, but his father's experience with the legal system undoubtedly influenced his decision to study law at the University of Heidelberg.
+He showed an early interest in philosophy, but his father's experience with the legal system influenced his decision to study law at Heidelberg University.
 Jaspers first studied law in Heidelberg and later in Munich for three semesters.
 It soon became clear that Jaspers did not particularly enjoy law, and he switched to studying medicine in 1902 with a thesis about criminology.
 In 1910 he married Gertrud Mayer (1879–1974), the sister of his close friends Gustav Mayer and Ernst Mayer.

-Jaspers earned his medical doctorate from the University of Heidelberg medical school in 1908 and began work at a psychiatric hospital in Heidelberg under Franz Nissl, successor of Emil Kraepelin and Karl Bonhoeffer, and Karl Wilmans.
+Jaspers earned his medical doctorate from the Heidelberg University medical school in 1908 and began work at a psychiatric hospital in Heidelberg under Franz Nissl, the successor of Emil Kraepelin and Karl Bonhoeffer, and Karl Wilmans.
 Jaspers became dissatisfied with the way the medical community of the time approached the study of mental illness and gave himself the task of improving the psychiatric approach.
 In 1913 Jaspers habilitated at the philosophical faculty of the Heidelberg University and gained there in 1914 a post as a psychology teacher.
 The post later became a permanent philosophical one, and Jaspers never returned to clinical practice.
 During this time Jaspers was a close friend of the Weber family (Max Weber also having held a professorship at Heidelberg).

 In 1921, at the age of 38, Jaspers turned from psychology to philosophy, expanding on themes he had developed in his psychiatric works.
-He became a philosopher, in Germany and Europe.
+He became a well-known philosopher across Germany and Europe.

-After the Nazi seizure of power in 1933, Jaspers was considered to have a "Jewish taint" (jüdische Versippung, in the jargon of the time) due to his Jewish wife, and was forced to retire from teaching in 1937.
+After the Nazi seizure of power in 1933, Jaspers was considered to have a "Jewish taint" (jüdische Versippung, in the jargon of the time) due to his Jewish wife, Gertrude Mayer, and was forced to retire from teaching in 1937.
 In 1938 he fell under a publication ban as well.
 Many of his long-time friends stood by him, however, and he was able to continue his studies and research without being totally isolated.
 But he and his wife were under constant threat of removal to a concentration camp until 30 March 1945, when Heidelberg was occupied by American troops.

 In 1948 Jaspers moved to the University of Basel in Switzerland.
 In 1963 he was awarded the honorary citizenship of the city of Oldenburg in recognition of his outstanding scientific achievements and services to occidental culture.
 He remained prominent in the philosophical community and became a naturalized citizen of Switzerland living in Basel until his death on his wife's 90th birthday in 1969.